LodePollet/QSIMCORR/MixD_tJz/README.md

 Requirements
 ------------

 Only a text viewer is needed to read the data.
-An optional gnuplot-file is provided for Fig 4.